Air Pollution Research Planning Process

 The California Air Resources Board is soliciting the UC and CSU systems* to submit draft research proposals on select research projects.
 Draft proposals will be accepted December 24, 2013 through February 19, 2014.

-If you are interested in submitting an idea, you can do so through our website at http://researchplanning.arb.wagn.org.
-Anyone can submit ideas.
-These ideas will be considered for the 2014-2015 Annual Research Plan.
-Deadline to submit a research concept is May 31, 2013.
+If you are interested in responding to and submitting a proposal, you can do so through our website at http://researchplanning.arb.wagn.org.
+Deadline to submit a proposal is February 19, 2014.
+For research ideas not addressing the proposal solicitation, you can submit an idea at any time.
+These ideas will be considered for future Annual Research Plans.
 To learn more about the Research Idea Solicitation process, visit http://www.arb.ca.gov/research/apr/plan/concepts/concepts.htm.

 Sign up on our listserv to receive the next announcement for the Research Ideas Solicitation and other notices.

 ARB’s annual research plan is designed to address the Board’s priority research needs.
 The Board is primarily interested in projects that will assist in addressing the future research needs in the general areas of Health and Air Quality Standards, Exposure Assessment, Technology Advancement and Pollution Prevention, and Global Climate Change.
 However, research ideas outside of the key areas of interest will also be considered.
 The nature and scope of proposed research ideas will vary as will the size and duration of the project.
 While there is no minimum or maximum funding amount that may be suggested for the conduct of the proposed research, suggested budgets are expected to be consistent with our historical levels.
 The Board's research budget is approximately $5 million dollars per year and typically supports 15-25 projects with two to three year durations.
 There is no specified minimum or maximum project budget, but typical budgets range from $50,000-$650,000.